exasol/virtual-schema-common-java/doc/design.md

 StringValidator -u-|> AbstractPropertyValidator
 ```

 Please note that the Validator constructors are all **package-private**.
-User can intentionally only create validators through the `PropertyValidatorFactor`.
+User can intentionally only create validators through the `PropertyValidatorFactory`.

 ## Runtime View